 All these years later, our Lovely Leaf Lace Scarf still resonates with originality and beauty.
 In bold Lanecardate Feltro, it’s a true classic! -Whitney

 - 4 skeins of Purl Soho’s Lanecardate Feltro, 75% superfine wool, 25% Caregora angora.
+Each skein is 98 yards; approximately 360 yards required.
 This color is Very Light Gray (Amur).

 - US 15 straight or circular knitting needles

 - A spare knitting needle, US 15 or smaller

 10 stitches = 4 inches in stockinette stitch (unblocked)

 12 1/2 inches wide x 70 inches long (unblocked)

 12 inches wide x 80 inches long (blocked)

 - This pattern has a lace pattern at each end and stockinette stitch in the middle.
 You should know ahead of time that this scarf curls up along the edges, however, it is wide enough that, even curled up, it fits generously around the neck.

 - The stitch pattern is a multiple of 10 + 1.
 The stitch count remains the same at the end of every row.

 Yo (yarn over): Review this technique with our Yarn Over Tutorial.
 When people have trouble with the lace pattern’s stitch counts, the way they’re making yarn overs is often the culprit!